 Inflation is no joke, but I think many people don’t really understand just how bad it is.
 The last 2 years have seen 7-8% inflation – levels not seen since 1981.
-People under 40 have never experienced conditions like we have today.
-At 8% inflation, the value of your money, the purchasing power, drops in HALF every 8 years.
+People under 40 have never experienced conditions like we have today and may be shocked how dramatic inflation and interest rates can change whole purchasing and business models.
+At 8% inflation, the value of your money, the real purchasing power, drops in HALF every 8 years.
 It’s like having $100 today, and without doing anything, it’s only worth $50 in 8 years.
 Unless you are getting an 8% raise EACH YEAR, you’re not even breaking even.

 So what can you do?
 In order to break even, your money needs to work for you – and work hard.
 You need to be making 8% or more on every penny you have in order to keep up with the rising costs.
 But where can you find 8% and higher returns?

 But there is another kind of bond – Series I Bonds – and they are really hot right now.
 These bonds, sold by the US government, are tied to the inflation index and return a value that keeps you at least even with current inflation.
-You may not be getting ahead of inflation much, but you certainly are guaranteed to keep up with it.
+In the current quarter, they are returning over 9% – which is better than just about every other investment you can safely make.
+You may not be getting ahead of inflation, but you certainly are guaranteed to keep up with it.
 This is especially attractive in a time when almost all other investment vehicles (stocks, bonds) are going down.

-There are some important things to know about these bonds:
+There are, however, some important things to know about these bonds:

-I bonds earn interest for 30 years unless you cash them first.
-You can cash them after one year.
+I-Bonds earn interest for up to 30 years.
+You must cannot sell them for a minimum of one year.
 But if you cash them before five years, you lose the previous three months of interest.